Looking for a certain book or author?

 My name is Britny, and I am the founder of 10914 Reviews.
 I am an avid book reader.
 Since reading is a passion of mine, I have taken to reviewing books and requesting interviews with authors in my spare time.

 As for my educational background, I have a bachelor's degree in English from the University of Virginia.
 I also have my master's degree in Health Communication from East Carolina University.
-I currently live in New York City with my twin sister, Whitny, and our two dogs, Benji, Waffles, and Teddy.
-I accept books and novels of all genres for review, so feel free to send me your work at missingbuttonpubl@gmail.com.
+I currently live in New York City with my twin sister, Whitny, and our four dogs.
+I accept books and novels of all genres for review, so feel free to send me your work at 10914reviews@gmail.com.

 Enjoy the reviews!